14023857/HanStego/README.md

 About
 ======
 HanStego is a Chinese text steganography software used to hide confidential messages in a Chinese carrier text.
+This software uses non-printing Unicode characters to hide secret messages in the orignial carrier text without altering its appearance.
-You may input your secret message and desired carrier text into the software and generate a stego-text that looks exactly like the original carrier text.
-You may then send the stego-text via text, email or save it in your computer.
+To use the software, download the "hanstego_GUI.zip" folder, unzip and run the Java executable applet.

 Stego-Text Elements
 =================